A Joint Effort: A Provider's Guide To Orthopedic Pain Options

 - Allergic reaction/anaphylaxis.

-- NSAIDs are not without important side effects, but can be quickly effective, safe, and affordable medications with proper patient education.
-If your patients are older or have risk factors for GI bleeding, consider combination of an NSAID with a proton-pump inhibitor like omeprazole or misoprostol, or use of celecoxib (Celebrex).
-In many older patients, use of NSAIDs should be avoided based on their risk overall factors.
+NSAIDs are not without important side effects, but can be quickly effective, safe, and affordable medications with proper patient education.
+If your patients are older or have risk factors for GI bleeding, consider the combination of an NSAID with a proton-pump inhibitor like omeprazole or misoprostol, or use of celecoxib (Celebrex).
+In many older patients, use of NSAIDs should be avoided complelely based on their overall risk factors.

 Acetaminophen: Safer, In Some Cases